Poedtske/memory/README.md

 Just want to view the source of all the steps from start to finish?
 [View steps](https://gist.github.com/taniarascia/a3b550d568f3e6b693e89786eb333988).

-- Display 12 cards.
+- Display of multiple cards.
-- Duplicate the cards to have 2 sets of 12.
+- Duplicate the cards to have 2 sets of an amount.
 - Randomize the display of cards.
 - Add selected style for selected cards.
 - Only allow two cards to be selected at a time.